Your One Stop Guide to Buying a Home

 He continued to explain that most lenders will expect the borrower to have at minimum two months of the estimated, principle, interest, taxes, and insurance minus the cost of the down payment and closing costs.

 Next, the borrower needs to get pre-approved for a home loan.
-Armed with the knowledge of their credit report, and with enough savings for a down payment, this should be a straightforward process.
+Armed with the knowledge of their credit report, and with enough savings for a down payment, it should be a straightforward process to get loan acceptance.
 Homebuyers should approach their personal bank or credit union, especially if they have been long-time customers.
 These lenders will be more inclined to show favor to a long-time customer in order to keep their business.

 “I suggest using a broker because brokers have several lending resources available to them versus a direct lender,” said Chatham.
 “Be wary of the ‘Direct Lender’ who also says they broker.
 They have a financial interest in using their direct lender monies before shopping the file…often at the expense of the borrower.”